pods-framework/pods-beaver-builder-themer-add-on/readme.txt

 = Bug Reports =

-Bug Reports and ideas for Pods Beaver Themer integration are [welcomed on GitHub](https://github.com/pods-framework/pods-beaver-builder-themer-add-on/issues).
+Please  use [GitHub](https://github.com/pods-framework/pods-beaver-builder-themer-add-on/issues) for Ideas and  Bug reports.
 Please note GitHub is _not_ a support forum.

 = Planned Features =